How It Works

 - The first mount is used to publish the database on the target production server and attach it to the target SQL Server instance.

 - The second mount is used to copy database files to the target server in the background.

-- While the published database is online, all changes in database files that occur after publishing are saved in cache on the mount server.
+- While the published database is online, all changes to the published database are saved in the write cache on the mount server.

 You can view and change the write cache location in the mount server settings.
 For more information, see the Specify Mount Server Settings section of the Veeam Backup & Replication User Guide.

-- After all database files are copied to the target server, Veeam Explorer uses the cache to synchronize changes in database files.
+- After all database files are copied to the target server, Veeam Explorer for Microsoft SQL Server uses the write cache to synchronize changes in database files.